litmuschaos/litmus/chaoscenter/authentication/DOC_SETUP.md

 ### Step 5: Serve the Swagger Specification

 Finally, use GoSwagger to serve your Swagger specification file.
 This allows you to view your API documentation in a web browser.
+By default the API docs will be generated with Redocly.

 ```bash
 swagger serve swagger.yaml
 ```

-By default the API docs will be generated
+To run the orginal swagger format

 ```bash
 swagger serve -F=swagger swagger.yaml